Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • development of resistance to stress.

-Hardening allows you to improve the ability of a person to adapt and endure without stress low temperatures and other aggressive factors environment.
+Hardening improves a person’s ability to adapt and endure without stress low temperatures and other aggressive factors environment.
 Compliance with the hardening system contributes to the development of endurance and stability.
-Engage in strengthening the body should be in those periods when a person is healthy.
+Strengthening the body should be done during periods when a person is healthy.

 Hardening methods include:

 • Aerotherapythis method includes air baths and long walks fresh air.
-Hardening with air does not require pre-training and is the simplest and most affordable.
+Air hardening is not required preliminary preparation and is the simplest and most accessible.
 To increase the effect of aerotherapy, procedures should be carried out in areas located near parks, squares, and reservoirs.

-• Heliotherapy- strengthening the body by affecting it sun rays.
-To avoid burns and heat strokes, you should start with a minimum time in the sun, gradually increasing it.
+• Heliotherapy– strengthening the body by influencing it sun rays.
+To avoid burns and heatstroke, you need to start with a minimum amount of time in the sun, gradually increasing it.

-• Walking barefoot- when walking without shoes on the feet of a person are stimulated biologically active points which normalizes the functionality of many organs and systems of the body.
+• Walking barefoot– when walking without shoes, a person’s feet are stimulated biologically active points, which normalizes the functionality of many organs and systems of the body.

-• water hardening- includes procedures such as dousing, rubbing, cold and hot shower, winter swimming ( swimming in ice water).
+• Water hardening– includes procedures such as dousing, wiping, contrast shower, winter swimming ( swimming in ice water).

 The general rules for hardening the body are:

-• It is necessary to start hardening after a preliminary consultation with a doctor.
+• You need to start hardening after a preliminary consultation with a doctor.

-• It is necessary to start strengthening the body with gentle and short procedures.
+• It is necessary to begin strengthening the body with gentle and short-term procedures.

-• The principle of gradualness should be observed, which concerns both the temperature regime and the duration of the procedures.
-With water hardening, you need to start with water at room temperature, reducing it by 1 - 2 degrees with each subsequent session.
-The duration of the initial sunbathing should be 10 - 15 minutes, then they should be increased by 5 - 10 minutes and brought up to 1 hour.
+• The principle of gradualness should be observed, which applies to both the temperature regime and the duration of the procedures.
+When water hardening, you need to start with water at room temperature, reducing it by 1 - 2 degrees with each subsequent session.
+The duration of initial sunbathing should be 10 - 15 minutes, subsequently they should be increased by 5 - 10 minutes and brought to 1 hour.

 • All hardening activities must be carried out regularly, without making long pauses between sessions.
 If the break was forced, you should return to hardening with more gentle procedures.

 • If possible, it is worth combining the effects of air, sun or water on the body with exercise.
-This will increase the efficiency of hardening.
+This will increase the effectiveness of hardening.

-• The main guideline for strengthening the body is the patient's feelings.
-In case of malaise, lethargy and pain, hardening should be stopped or switched to more lightweight procedures.
+• The main guideline for strengthening the body is the patient’s sensations.
+In case of malaise, lethargy and pain, hardening should be stopped or switched to lighter procedures.

-• Sufficient time should be allowed between procedures for the body to recover.
+• Sufficient time should be allowed between procedures to allow the body to regain its strength.

-timely rest and healthy sleep are the basic principles that will allow the body to restore strength and fight sphenoiditis.
-Chronic lack of sleep negatively affects the state of the immune system, so the duration of sleep should be from 7 to 8 hours a day.
+Timely rest and healthy sleep are the basic principles that will allow the body to restore strength and fight sphenoiditis.
+Chronic lack of sleep negatively affects the immune system, so sleep should be between 7 and 8 hours a day.

-The rules that contribute to improving the quality of night rest are:
+Rules that help improve the quality of night rest are:

 • Two hours before going to bed, you should stop mental stress, stop thinking about work or everyday problems.

-• In the bedroom there should not be factors that distract attention ( flashing light bulbs or displays of household appliances, loudly running clocks and other noise-producing objects).
+• The bedroom should not contain factors that distract attention ( flashing light bulbs or appliance displays, loud clocks, and other noisy objects).

 • The bed and bedding should be comfortable and not cause discomfort during sleep.

-• Before going to bed, it is necessary to ventilate the room, leaving open windows for 5 - 15 minutes depending on the season.
+• Before going to bed, it is necessary to ventilate the room, leaving open windows for 5 – 15 minutes depending on the time of year.

 • You need to go to bed and wake up according to a schedule, non-compliance with which causes stress for the body.

-• A warm shower or bath will help you relax and fall asleep soundly.
+• A warm shower or bath will help you relax and sleep soundly.

-• You should not eat before bed.
-It is also recommended to stop smoking two hours before falling asleepbecause tobacco stimulates the nervous system.
+• You shouldn't overeat before bed.
+It is also recommended to stop smoking two hours before falling asleep, because tobacco stimulates the nervous system.

-• You need to sleep in complete darkness, as this contributes to the production of melatonin, a hormone that regulates daily biorhythms.
+• You need to sleep in complete darkness, as this promotes the production of melatonin, a hormone that regulates circadian rhythms.

 Stress management

-Stress depresses the body's immune system.
-Also, with this disease, due to difficult nasal breathing, there is a lack of oxygen, as a result of which the patient experiences increased fatigue, irritability and nervousness.
-Therefore, for successful treatment sphenoiditis, the patient needs to cope with experiences and negative emotions.
+A stressful state suppresses the body's immune system.
+Also, with this disease, due to difficulty in nasal breathing, a lack of oxygen occurs, as a result of which the patient experiences increased fatigue, irritability and nervousness.
+Therefore for successful treatment With sphenoiditis, the patient needs to cope with experiences and negative emotions.

-Rules that contribute to the development of resilience to stress are:
+Rules that contribute to the development of stress resistance are:

 • relaxation;